News

 “I’m really proud of (the City of) Lake Wales for doing this to assure that their investment in infrastructure leads to economic prosperity,” said Tammy James.
 “It’s a great effort.”

-• Watford City and McKenzie County Partner with Retail Strategies to Support Retail Growth Plan
+• City of Cottonwood Partners with Retail Strategies to Elevate Retail Offerings

-• Tavares, Florida Expands Partnership with Retail Strategies for Retail Recruitment
+• Watsonville, California Taps Retail Strategies for Retail Recruitment and Business Retention Services

 2025 Retailer Report